LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 </figure>

-Google Calendar is also an example of an interface that digitally encodes real-life, demonstrating that complex use cases do not necessarily come from power users.
+Google Calendar is also an example of an interface that digitally encodes real-life, demonstrating that **complex use cases are not always power user use cases**.
-Often, the complexity is driven by life itself.
+Often, the complexity is driven by life events.
 E.g. your taxes may be complex without you being a power user of tax software, and your family situation may be unusual without you being a power user of every form that asks about it.